rhiot/gitbook/rhiot_field_gateway.md

 The default heartbeat rate is 5 seconds, which means that heartbeat events will be generated every 5 second.
-You can change the heartbeat rate by setting the **camellabs_iot_gateway_heartbeat_rate** environment variable to the desired number of the rate miliseconds.
+You can change the heartbeat rate by setting the **camellabs_iot_gateway_heartbeat_rate** environment variable to the desired number of the rate milliseconds.
 The snippet below demonstrates how to change the heartbeat rate to 10 seconds:

 ```
   export camellabs_iot_gateway_heartbeat_rate=10000